tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Added new emoji packs.
 - Updated the SDWebImage dependent library.
 - Optimized UI display for applications to join a group.
-- Optimized the text display for voice and video calls.
+- Optimized the text display of voice and video calls.

 **Android platform**